lovelyscientist/2D-solar-system-model/README.md

-# 2D Solar System Simulation
+# 2D Solar System Simulation :milky_way:

 Simplified 2D Solar System simulation (planets and main asteroid belt) built with JS ES6 native tools.
 There are no dependencies to install.
 To start the solar system simulation just open `SolarSystem.html` in Mozilla Firefox or Google Chrome.